 Acrylics Paint Colors

 Let me start sharing that I use acryclics, a medium of choice.
 So versatile.
 Dries quickly and one of the most forgiving.
 But I dare you to become a mixed media artist, and just use acryclics OVER whatever you’ve already made, provided your paper surface can handle the water-based nature of acrylics.
-This reminds me to mention my site sponsor, Blick Art Materials.
-They carry fantastic paints, and the ones to go for are the Golden brand or equivalent.
+This reminds me to mention my site sponsor, Amazon.
+You can get the best paints there, and the ones to go for are the Golden brand or Liquitex Classic.
 It’s ok to experiment with the cheap school supplies kinda paint, but if you want to sell your paintings, go for good quality acrylic paint as that will last a century or more, and ultimately adds more value to your paintings.
-(Blick Art Materials’ Current Promo Code; FREE SHIPPING on orders totaling $160 or more!)

 Painting Techniques for Highlighting

 OK. that’s said, there are several ways to make your colors palers, and how you do it, depends on why you need your colors to be paler.

 We use light in painting to draw attention.
 Our eyes will go to where the light is, so we give our work a focus by just adding white/pastels in certain areas.

 The colors are real life are usually lighter where the light is hitting an object, right?!
 Ditto in painting.
 Paler colors are used for highlighted areas.

 If you like to plan a painting, make a base drawing and depict realistic situations, then you’ll know exactly where you’ll need your lighter areas in advance.
 In this case, you can simply mix a bit of whatever color the object is, say teal, with white.
 Then when you get the shade of the color you need, you’ll apply.